 David Horrocks, Chesapeake Regional Information System for Patients

 Ricardo Johnson, CareFirst BlueCross BlueShield

-Steve Klasko, MD, MD, Thomas Jefferson University Hospital
+Steve Klasko, MD, Thomas Jefferson University Hospital

 Peter Neupert, Adaptive Biotechnologies